danvk/aoc2022/README.md

 ## Daily Notes

+### Day 21 (11694 / 8776)

+An easy one.
+We flew to Costa Rica yesterday and gained an hour, so the puzzle was posted at 11pm rather than midnight.
+If I'd known it would be an easy one, I would have just done it last night!

+Some minor bugs on part 1 but otherwise straightforward.
+For part 2 I evaluated the equations to the extent I could without `humn`.
+This eliminated most of the equations.
+I ran through to the final comparison on `root` with a few values of `humn` and observed that one side of the comparison was constant while the other was decreasing linearly with `humn`.
+I fit a line to this and solved for the solution, but for whatever reason this didn't work.
+I was close, though, so I did binary search by hand to get a narrow-ish range and then did a linear search for the solution.

+- Start: 07:31:31 (06:31:31 local time)
+- ⭐️: 07:46:48 (15m)
+- ⭐️⭐️: 08:16:18 (45m)

+Update: Linear interpolation doesn't work due to floating point issues.
+By getting a really long baseline (humn=0 and humn=1 trillion) you can mostly eliminate this.
+The value I get is within epsilon.

 ### Day 20 (7780 / 6961)

 This was extremely frustrating!
 The problem is so simple and yet I kept getting the wrong answer.
 I had the right answer on the sample input, so there wasn't much to go on.
 I wound up implementing the mixing algorithm three different ways before I got the right answer.